 Design Goals

-Exciting: Fighting other creatures in the forest.
-Imaging the taking on a giant bear all by yourself.
+Exciting: Fight other creatures in the forest.
+Image taking on a giant bear all by yourself!

-Explorative: During the summer season the player can climb trees, search caves, crawl through underground mazes, and explore the massive forest as much as they want letting there explorer side take control.
+Explorative: The player can climb trees, search caves, crawl through underground mazes, and explore the massive forest, finding new areas, creatures to fight, and items to use.

-Fast Paced: During the winter season the player must be ever ready for an assault from other animals that desire to concur the squirrel’s land.
+Fast Paced: The player must be ever ready for an assault from other animals that desire to concur the squirrel’s land.

 Lay of the Land

-The lay of the land is a vast forest with a mountain range on one side of the map with small rivers and streams coming from the mountains.
+The map is composed of a vast forest with mountain ranges on one side with small rivers and streams flowing from the peaks.
 One large river will branch out and split up certain parts of the map.
-The areas of the map spit by the large river will need to be unlocked by building a bridge or boat.
+The areas of the map spit by the large river will need to be unlocked by building a bridge or boat along with completing certain tasks.
 On the opposite side of the forest is a massive lake or ocean.
-In the unlockable areas will be special scenes.
-One area will have an old abandon log cabin that has been overrun by nature another with a plane wreck.
-To be able to reach the unlockable areas the player must complete certain tasks.
+In the unlocked areas, the player will discover special scenes.
+One area will have an old abandoned log cabin that has been overrun by nature, while another area will exhibit a plane wreck.

 Characters

 The characters of this game are different types of squirrels that are unlocked throughout the game play.
-Their fur color is changeable depending on the squirrel.
-All the squirrels contain the basic stats: strength, speed, intelligence, and endurance.
-Each of the special squirrels contains extra abilities in addition to the basic.
+Their fur color is changeable depending on the squirrel and the player’s preference.
+All of the squirrels contain the basic stats: strength, speed, intelligence, and endurance.
+Each of the special squirrels contain extra abilities in addition to the Basic Squirrel.

 Basic Squirrel – The starter squirrel that has all of the basic stats

-Flying Squirrel – this squirrel, like the real life one can’t “fly” but when jumping from tree to tree or just off the ground this squirrel will be able to glide for long distances, which aid in speed and gives it a travel advantage.
+Flying Squirrel – this squirrel mimics real life with the ability to jump long distances from tree to tree as well as glide for long distances.
+This aids in speed and gives the flying squirrel a travel advantage.

-The City Squirrel – this character will be blessed with the power of construction and when building up the defenses of your land during the winter season.

-The Country Squirrel – This one is the master at gathering resources because of the chance to double the amount picked up.
+The Country Squirrel – This one is the master at gathering resources because of its ability to double the amount that it can pick up and carry.

-The Rose Squirrel – This one is able to advance your domain the quickest by creating specialized weapons during the warm seasons and also gets a construction bonus during the winter.
+The Rose Squirrel – This one is able to advance your domain the quickest by creating specialized weapons.

-Alpine Marmot – the digging giant of the group, this beast is about 3 times larger than the average squirrel giving this animal a tactical advantage of surprise and great strength when fighting enemies.
+Alpine Marmot – the digging giant of the group, this beast is about 3 times larger than the average squirrel, giving this animal a tactical advantage of surprise and great strength when fighting enemies.